You Kikkawa: 2011–present: Solo debut

 In 2011, Kikkawa debuted as a solo singer with the song "Kikkake wa You!"

 She appeared in the 2011 film Cheerfu11y.

 In 2013, she played the role of Chava in the Japanese production of Fiddler on the Roof.

-On May 6, 2015, Kikkawa releases her 9th single, "Hana", which is the longest single among idol artists in Japan, with about 17 and a half minutes in length, with strong influences of Takarazuka.
+On May 6, 2015, Kikkawa releases her 9th single, "Hana", which is the longest single among idol artists in Japan, with about 17 1/2 minutes in length, with strong influences of Takarazuka.